 Delicious freshly baked scones are delivered to your door each morning.
 Just the thing to make a beautiful mountain morning more memorable.
 Kick back and relax, or explore and discover.
 It's completely up to you.

 Drakensberg Hikes is your information resource about the Maloti-Drakensberg Park which showcases the beauty of the Drakensberg and provides information about hikes, accommodation and activities.
 You can browse passes, peaks, caves or valleys you would like to visit next and contact the service providers via their personal contact forms on the website.

 Marketing & Advertising

-Lastly, if you would like to be an acknowledged contributor, send your images, blog articles or any other information to us via an email: firstname.lastname@example.org or TAG #drakpix using Instagram to stand a chance of being featured.
+Our Facebook page, Instagram page and Twitter page continue to exceed expectations, thank you very much to everyone who contributes and participates on these pages.
+If you would like to be an acknowledged contributor, send your images, blog articles or any other information to us via an email: firstname.lastname@example.org or TAG #drakpix using Instagram and stand a chance of being featured.